Accessory fruit: Strawberries

-Cashews
+Cashew apple

-The cashew nut forms in an oval- or pear-shaped structure, a hypocarpium, that develops from the pedicel and the receptacle of the cashew flower.
-Called the cashew apple, it ripens into a yellow or red structure about 5–11 cm long.
-The true fruit of the cashew tree is a kidney–shaped drupe that grows at the end of the cashew apple and that contains the cashew nut.
+The cashew apple is an oval- or pear-shaped structure that develops from the pedicel and the receptacle of the cashew flower and is technically called a hypocarpium.
+It ripens into a yellow or red structure about 5–11 cm long.
+The true fruit of the cashew tree is a kidney–shaped drupe that grows at the end of the cashew apple; the seed inside this drupe is the cashew nut of commerce.

 Pineapple

 The pineapple is formed when 50 to 200 unpollinated flowers coalesce in a spiral arrangement— the flowers form individually and then fuse as a single 'multiple fruit'.
 The ovaries develop into berries and the fruit forms around an intercalary spike.
 The intercalary inflorescence (cluster of flowers) results when the terminal cluster of flowers are left behind by the growth of the main axis of the plant.
 Each polygonal area on the pineapple's surface is an individual flower.

 Research

 Current research has proposed that a single class of genes may be responsible for regulating accessory fruit formation and ripening.
 A study using strawberries concluded that hormone signaling pathways involving gibberellic acid and auxin affect gene expression, and contribute to the initiation of accessory fruit development.
 Metabolic modifications in different developing accessory fruit tissues are due to the varied distributions of compounds such as triterpenoids and steroids.